 Those mega-80s "Here Comes Wrangler" television ads certainly didn't hurt.

 But it wasn't just rodeo cowboys (or those that played them on TV) who were eager to don the denim.
 Willie Nelson appeared in a series of Wrangler ads in the mid-80s.

-But the country star most associated with the brand is undoubtedly George Strait.
-In 1992, Wrangler supplied the clothes for the cast of the Strait-led movie “Pure Country.”
-King George is still the face of Wrangler and even lent his name to the “George Strait Cowboy Cut Collection,” a line of jeans and button-down western shirts.
+Of course, the country star most associated with the brand is undoubtedly George Strait.
+In 1992, Wrangler supplied the clothes for the cast of the Strait-led movie "Pure Country."
+King George is still the face of Wrangler and even lent his name to the "George Strait Cowboy Cut Collection," a line of jeans and button-down western shirts.

 Without Rodeo Ben and those famous stitched W's, country music style might look a whole lot different.

 Today, Rodeo Ben's designs can be found in the Pro-Rodeo Hall of Fame, the Gene Autry Western Heritage Museum and on cowboys and cowgirls everywhere.